 We have developed a solution that just solves this problem.
 If you’re interested, go ahead and check out our HR chatbot.

 Although this functionality is present in almost all ATS platforms, it still needs human intervention to update the status of an interview.
 What RPA can do to ease the work of HR executives is to automatically identity profiles that are not relevant to the job opening and update the status and send out notifications accordingly to candidates.
 This can help boost the employer brand and can go a long way in crafting a good brand image.
-RPA tools can also be used to draft a digital offer letter that contains all the required details like the job description, salary, employee benefits etc.
+RPA in HR processes can also be used to draft a digital offer letter that contains all the required details like the job description, salary, employee benefits etc.

 The reporting process is yet another repetitive task that is extremely time consuming.
 Managers need to constantly develop reports that fall in line with various labour laws.
 Such reports include information about things like the monthly labor expenses, employee benefits, and the employees’ performance during a particular period.